 Photo credit: Edin Pašović

-To apply, please send a cover letter, resume, and two unedited writing samples to jobs[at]occrp.org by April, 5 2019.
-All applications must be submitted in English.
+To apply, please apply with a resume, cover letter and links to your previous work at jobs(at)occrp.org by 23rd February, 2020.
 We regret that we are not able to reply to unsuccessful candidates.